ednihs-yahska/Ed-Toolkit/README.md

 4. Add the language to Xcode project settings
 5. Test with the new language selected in System Preferences

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request

-### Code Guidelines
-- Follow Swift naming conventions
-- Add accessibility support for all new UI elements
-- Include localization for all user-facing strings
-- Write unit tests for core functionality
-- Update documentation for new features

 ## Architecture

 Ed-Toolkit is built using: